-INSIDE : Learn how to make these simple DIY leaf press leaves for a fun autumn hanging display, inspired and created during an Anthropologie window workshop.
+INSIDE : Learn how to make these simple DIY leaf press leaves for a fun autumn hanging display, inspired and created during an Anthropologie window display workshop.

 This post may contain affiliate links.
 See full disclosure here.

-Last month, I participated in my first ever Anthropologie window display workshops and it was such fun!
+Last month, I participated in my first ever Anthropologie window display workshop and it was such fun!
 I had heard about these events and was told to check their website.
 Well, living in a state with only ONE Anthropologie, there was a very limited local Anthro online community.

 Fast forward six months and an email invitation arrived in my in-box.
 Today, I will be sharing the simple Leaf Press, Anthropologie Autumn Window Display we created together!

 What supplies do I need to make a Pressed Leaf Display?

-How to make an easy Pressed Leaf:
+How to make painted Pressed Leaf art

 I loved the colors they choose for this project.
 And you may recognize that gold leaf in the upper right hand corner.
 I asked to take it home when we finished and turned it into a fun little autumn sign project which you can check out on my fall home tour.